 At this point in the year, most top schools have let students from the Early Applications and Early Decision round know their results.
 We are celebrating all of the acceptances with you!!
 If you’ve been deferred or denied, we want you to take a minute and think about your school list and forge a plan to show continued interest where you were deferred.

-We believe that students end up where they belong.
-It is important to have a realistic college list with a good mix of schools.
-If you were deferred or denied, this is NOT the time to apply to tons of additional schools to hedge your bets for regular admissions; it is time to look at your list and, if you had balance before this started, you should be fine.
-Anotheroption is to add 1 more safety school that you would love to attend, so that you have your bases covered.
+We believe that students end up where they belong when they do the research and have a realistic college list with a good mix of schools.
+If you were deferred or denied, this is NOT the time to apply to tons of additional schools to hedge your bets for regular admissions; it is time to look at your list and, if you had a balance before this started, you should be fine.
+Another option is to add 1 more safety school that you would love to attend so that you have your bases covered.

 Early Decision Outcomes

 Although getting that first YES! feels wonderful, sometimes your Early Decision outcome is not in your favor and you may have been deferred or denied.
-You can take advantage of the data here from InGenius Prep and others: Early Decision acceptance rates 2020-2021.
+You can take advantage of the data here from the Common Data Set to look at the stats.
 This should give you some idea of where you stand and help you decide about your next steps for the EDII and Regular admission rounds.

 Denied or Applying to RD Schools?

 A denial can be a tough pill to swallow, but please know that the decision does not define you.
 Maybe it really was not the right fit?
 Now it is time for the Regular Decision round, so put your best foot forward.
 If your ED I school offers ED II, you cannot reapply there in the same application cycle.
 Reexamine your list, and try to see yourself at each of the schools.